BioContainers/edu/docs/what_is_biocontainers.rst

 BioContainers Goals
 -------------------

--  Provide a base specificatio and infrastructure to develop, build and deploy new bioinformatics software including the source and examples.
+-  Provide a base specification and infrastructure to develop, build and deploy new bioinformatics software including the source and examples.

 -  Provide a series of containers ready to be used by the bioinformatics community (https://biocontainers.pro/registry).